Project-YXKJ/SilverStarSCS.Docs/source/function/output_configuration.rst

    of this port.
 2. Refer to the section at the beginning of this chapter :ref:`output_mode_code_list`, get the parameter value you need.
-3. Modify the parameter obtained in step 1 to the function code obtained in step 2, then restart the system.
+3. Modify the parameter obtained in step 1 to the function code obtained in step 2;
+4. Restart the machine to adopt the settings.

 Let's take an example: